 About this Easy Niçoise Salad

 What will likely surprise you is that the “original” Niçoise salad recipe did not call for potatoes or green beans…or cooked veggies of any kind.

-- I get that most of you do not share my ardor for anchovies…but if you do (hi soulmate!), Niçoise salad is an ideal place to add them.
+- I get that most of you do not share my ardor for anchovies…but if you do, Niçoise salad is an ideal place to add anchovy fillets.
 If not?
 No biggie, leave them out.

 - Not crazy about tuna?
 Try Niçoise salad with salmon.

 - Hate olives?
 Replace them with a different briny, salty ingredient like capers, or do a Niçoise salad with feta.